ecs-org/cidata-seed/README.md

     + user can login as root with the matching ssh secret key.

 + Custom Static IP Config with vagrant user and password:
-    + **Warning**: This is a very unusual configuration, you should only set static ip's when there is absolutly no other way to configure a working internet connection for a virtual machine.
+    + **Warning**: This is a very unusual configuration, you should only set static ip's when there is no other way to configure a working internet connection for a virtual machine.
     + file: staticip-metadata:

 ```
 network-interfaces: |
+  auto lo
+  iface lo inet loopback
+  #
+  auto ens5
-  iface eth0 inet static
+  iface ens5 inet static
-  address 192.168.1.10
+    address 10.1.30.20
-  network 192.168.1.0
+    network 10.1.30.0
     netmask 255.255.255.0
-  broadcast 192.168.1.255
+    broadcast 10.1.30.255
-  gateway 192.168.1.254
+    gateway 10.1.30.254
 ```

     + file: staticip-userdata: